Follow this guide to quickly get simple procedural generation of chunks up and running in Unity.

 Below is a minimal example that creates three random points within each chunk, and where the layer has an API for retrieving all points within given bounds.

-You can save this example code as a file named PointsLayer.cs:
+You can save this example code as a file named PointsLayer.cs (also included in the Simple Samples):

 using System.Collections.Generic;